Inhalt

 • Total Fees: £4.88

-You must also take into account your monthly account fee if you have an eBay store and of course the wholesale cost of your product and your shipping costs.
+You must also take into account your monthly account fee if you have an eBay store and of course the wholesale cost of your product and shipping costs.
 Once you have deducted these costs and also misused your eBay fees, you will be left with your profit.

 However, if you instead pay the subscription fee as an annual amount, you’ll save overall.
 Paying monthly, over 12 months you’ll spend $95.40, but if you pay annually, you’ll spend $59.40 – a saving of $36.00.

-2. Take Advantage of Zero Insertion Fees
+2. Listing Fees: List Your Item at the Right Time To Take Advantage of Zero Insertion Fees and Pay eBay Less

-With six eBay store options and subscription costs, you must choose the subscription that suits your eBay business.
+With six store options and subscription costs, you must choose the subscription that suits your eBay business.
 To make an informed decision, you should look at your sales volume because each subscription comes with a different amount of zero insertion fee listings.

 While you may automatically want to plump for the starter or basic package and receive up to 350 free listings, if you plan on listing more than 1000, it would be best to go for the premium package.